hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 ## Summary

 In short, text-to-image models are predictably shallow and unimaginative.
-They are more inflexible and banal than one might be led to assume given how frequently they are described as useful for being creative etc. in the popular press.
-In fact, they seem to regurgitate the training data is blunt and uncreative ways and can't overcome it even for the simplest prompts ('blue apples').
+They are more inflexible and banal than one might be led to imagine given how frequently they are described as useful for being creative etc. in the popular press.
+In fact, they seem to regurgitate the training data in blunt and uncreative ways, and can't overcome it even for the simplest prompts ('blue apples').
 There is no indication that any meaningful language processing is taking place.
-And there are lots of ethical considerations that come up!
+And there are lots of ethical considerations that come up --- I'll devote part 2 of the post to more of that.

 &nbsp;